 Alternatively, the information may have been collected via an automated system during a transaction, for example, eCommerce store checkouts.
 This information needs to go on to form part of a record for the POPI Act to apply.

-Because of that, both local and international parties may be subject to the POPI Act.
-Perhaps more importantly, the act is not meant to overhaul any other acts set to govern the processing of personal information.
+For this reason, both local and international parties may be subject to the POPI Act.
+Perhaps more importantly, the Act is not meant to overhaul any other Acts set to govern the processing of personal information.